 Click here to see our board of directors.

-More than two decades later, we have held steadfast to our mission and exceeded our expectations.
+A quarter-century later, we have held steadfast to our mission and exceeded our expectations.
 We have earned 90% of our funds through admission-related income.
 We welcome more than 400,000 guests annually, with 44% from outside the county, and our annual economic impact exceeds $59.5 million.
 With the help of the community, the Zoo has continually been recognized as a leading institution in top ten zoo lists and awards from the Association of Zoos and Aquariums.
 We now look ahead to build on our success for the next 20 years!

 Brevard Zoo has accreditation and membership with industry-leading organizations, and often receives grant support from these institutions: